tgame14/AppliedThermodynamics/README.md

 =========
 This mod would have been far harder without the help of a few Notable resources,

-#AppliedEnergistics @ irc.esper.net For Great Ideas and help with technical issues Especially :
+The Channel #AppliedEnergistics @ irc.esper.net For Great Ideas and help with technical issues Especially : raydeejay
-raydeejay
 AlgorithmX2
 thatsIch